 Let us tell you dumpling good – we’ve tried and tested some of the best dim sum places in Singapore, and here’s what we’ve got!

-Dim sum, a beloved Chinese meal of small plates, is perfect for sharing with family and friends — and in Singapore, there are plenty of family-friendly spots to enjoy it!
+Dim sum, a beloved Chinese meal of small plates, is perfect for sharing with family and friends — and in Singapore, there are plenty of family-friendly spots to yum cha!
 Think of it like Chinese tapas, with dumplings, buns, and other goodies that everyone can grab and share.
-Traditionally eaten during brunch, dim sum is about gathering loved ones around the table, with endless tea to sip and dishes to discover.
-Could dim sum be like the first-ever brunch in the world?
-Who knows!
+Almost everything is bite-sized and it’s all to encourage conversation and social interaction around the table.

 This iconic fare has deep roots in China’s Guangdong region, originating as a snack for travellers on the Silk Road.
 It all started in the tea houses of Guangzhou in the 19th century, after opium dens were banned, where visitors stopped for a bite to eat.
 Over time, dim sum spread far beyond Guangdong, eventually reaching Hong Kong and beyond.
 Today, it’s enjoyed worldwide — with each culture putting its twist on the tradition!